youngeunkwon0405/RL/docs/design-docs/logger.md

 # Logger

-The logger is designed to track key training metrics (including distributed metrics with reductions and timing), as well as providing integration with logging backends like WandB, Tensorboard, and MLflow.
+The logger is designed to track key training metrics (including distributed metrics with reductions and timing), as well as providing integration with logging backends like WandB, Tensorboard, MLflow and Swanlab.

 ## Requirements